borony-benjamin/borony-benjamin/README.md

 Currently I am learning Node.js and later React.js

-As you have read, I am looking forward to collaborating with you on any Node Projects you want to bring me into
+As you have read, I am looking forward to collaborating with you on any Node Project you want to bring me into